gchickering21/Portfolio_Website/README.md

 ### Helpful Links

-Found https://pythonhow.com/building-a-website-with-python-flask/ and https://towardsdatascience.com/how-to-build-a-data-science-portfolio-website-335b0f253822 extremely helpful in learning how to create a data science portfolio website myself.
+Found https://pythonhow.com/building-a-website-with-python-flask/ and https://towardsdatascience.com/how-to-build-a-data-science-portfolio-website-335b0f253822 extremely helpful in learning how to deploy a portfolio website myself.